dshatilo/PortfolioProjects/README.md

 For seeing the insights derived after performing the analysis ...

+# Context
+"Unicorn" is the term used in the venture capital industry to describe a startup company with a value of over $1 billion.
+The term was first coined by venture capitalist Aileen Lee in 2013.

 # Highlights
 35 private companies valued at over $10 Bn as of December 2021.